Written by Charles Javelona, CEO & Co-Founder of UnivJobs | www.univjobs.ca

 - Seek and cold email mentors within your field.
 Make sure to tell them that you’re a student, you will be surprised how people respond to you when you’re asking for advice.

-For those of you who don’t know, most schools in Canada are now pressured to create resources to help students build startups.
+For those of you who don’t know, most schools in Canada are now pressured to create resources to help students launch startups.
 When I started my journey, it took University of Toronto to contact me first to join their innovation lab before my school at Sheridan decided to build their own business hub.
 If your educational institution offers an entrepreneurial hub, take advantage of it as much as you can.